Skyshader77/OthelloBot/README.md

    ```
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+### With UI
+1. Open the project in QT Creator
+2. Build and run the project.

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Add Qt interface
+- [X] Add Qt interface
-- [ ] Ensure the bot can reach a Max depth of 8
+- [X] Ensure the bot can reach a Max depth of 8
+- [ ] Add a MCSTS algorithm

 <p align="right">(<a href="#readme-top">back to top</a>)</p>